kdubba14/SupernaturalScraper/README.md

 go run *.go
 ```
 ### To Do's:
-- Add goroutines
-- Clean up
+- Connect through another package
-- Possible use of other modules to simplify logic?
+- Possible use of other modules to simplify parsing logic?
-- Expand...
+- Clean/Expand...